aprilkrgonzales/meal-planner/readme.md

 # Meal Planner

-Meal Planner is designed to create a grocery list from the meals a user says they will eat.
+Meal Planner is designed to create a grocery list from the meals a user creates.

 ## Screenshots